shogun-toolbox/docs/DEVELOPING.md

         git branch feature/BRANCH_NAME

 5. Your code here: Fix bug or add feature.
+If you add something, or fix something, mention it in the `NEWS` file.
 6. **Make sure (!)** that locally, your code **compiles**, it is **[tested](#testing)**, it complies to the code style described on the wiki.

         make && make test